Employment Law in the Public Sector

 Comfort Break

-2025 Employment Case Law Round-Up for the Public Sector
+2026 Employment Case Law Round-Up and other Key Developments for the Public Sector

-There have been a number of important cases since our last event in 2024.
-Here are just a few of the top cases we will cover at this year’s event:
+There have been a number of important case law and other developments since our last event in 2025.
+Here are just a few of the key issues we will cover at this year’s event:

 Round Up and Acknowledgements